Installation on Linux¶

 - Home User/SME appliance

 The Nextcloud VM is maintained by T&M Hansson IT and several different versions are offered.
 Collabora, OnlyOffice, Full Text Search and other apps can easily be installed with the included scripts which you can choose to run during the first setup, or download them later and run it afterwards.
 You can find all the currently available automated app installations on GitHub.

-The VM is made with VMware version 10 and it comes in different sizes and versions:
+The VM comes in different sizes and versions.

-You can find all the different version here.
+You can find all the available versions here.